Used by landlords nationwide | Ohio-specific | Legally structured

 - Failing to provide required disclosures

-- Not returning the security deposit on time
+- Not returning security deposits on time

 Frequently Asked Questions - Ohio Residential Lease Agreement